A photo of the NYC Skyline

 § 145.05 Third Degree Criminal Mischief

-• Criminal mischief in the third degree is classified as a class E felony.
+• Criminal mischief in the third degree is a class E felony.

 • A person is guilty of third-degree criminal mischief if they intentionally damage another person’s property exceeding $250 without any legal right or reasonable grounds to believe they have such a right.